-- Polyscience chiller, either 45l-25 or 15-40 ad models. (we no longer sell other brands due to common issues we want to avoid with customer purchases :-))
+- Polyscience chiller, either a 1.5HP chiller or 3HP chiller. (we no longer sell other brands due to common issues we want to avoid with customer purchases :-))

 - Summit exclusive vfd Edwards 30.

-- 2l spd-1 e-vigoreux short path distillation kit.
+- 2L SPD-1 Legacy short path distillation kit.

 - Summits carbon solution.

-This is a kit to sucess for colors, and reduced fractions to obtain the best quality possible.
+This is the kit to success for colors, and reduced fractions to obtain the best quality possible.

-The 10l rotovap is the next step up from the basic 5l, and recovers twice as fat with proper controls.
+The Max Rotovap is the best option over your more basic options on the market, they recover twice as fast with proper controls.
 Also the uber benefit is less time needed.
-U can use a larger chiller and RIP it through much faster than just 2x the speed.
+You can use a larger chiller and RIP it through much faster than just 2x the speed.
 Its a durable unit!

 The polyscience chillers are made in USA and made to order unless you pickup from our store stock.
 We have had ZERO issues with these unlike most any temperamental chillers on the market.
 But hey, its not a sales pitch.
 We just don’t want to see you again over a chiller in the future.

-We NO LONGER endorse Cole Parmer vacuum regulators.
+We NO LONGER endorse Cole Palmer vacuum regulators.
 They aren’t the best, but after over a year of being loyal we say as a entry method it works.
-As a solution for future it doesn’t work
+As a solution for future it doesn’t work.

 Here’s the kicker.
 We get an exclusive build out and customization package for Edwards 30 pumps.
 This will really let you control the distillation parameters.